bushbaby/BsbFlysystem/README.md

 ## Provided Factories

 I have tried to provide factories (and tests) for each of the adapters that come with the Flysystem.
-Each come with there own setof required and optional options.
+Each come with there own set of required and optional options.
 I refer to the Flysystem documentation for more information.

 ### Adapters